-By engaging and answering questions on Quora, you can establish a presence, and that can lead people to listen to your podcast for years.
+You can establish a presence by engaging and answering questions on Quora, leading people to listen to your podcast for years.

 You can start by providing one or two answers for each episode you post.
 You can use the same approach on Reddit.

-With Reddit, you need to be more focused on providing value on the platform.
+With Reddit, you need to focus more on providing value on the platform.
 Make sure you help people and link to your podcast.

 Share Your Episode On Relevant Blogs